-Some contributions investigating the convergence in inflation rates consider the correlation measure or the dispersion in inflation rate.
+Some literature on the convergence in inflation rates considers the correlation measure or the dispersion in inflation rates.
 In Figure 8 we report the standard deviation of inflation rates among EMU countries in the period 1993-2004 (solid line).
-For comparability, we also report the standard deviation of inflation rates for the NON EMU countries included in our analysis (dotted line).
-It seems quite evident how the average standard deviation among NON EMU countries has remained fairly stable over the period considered while the standard deviation of EMU countries decreases since the beginning of 1997 pointing to a homogenization of the inflation rates among member countries.
-However, the evidence of a lower dispersion across members is not sufficient to assess a stronger role for a common inflation hedging motive as, in our case, what matters in shaping optimal portfolios is the comovement of inflation rates across countries and therefore their covariance more than their standard deviation.24 We report in Table 3 some descriptive statistics on inflation rates for EMU and NON EMU countries, distinguishing between the pre-EMU period and the post-EMU period.
-It is immediately evident how, for the sample of countries analyzed, there is no much variation in the covariance so that we do not expect a great impact on portfolios.25 In order to size the impact of the inflation hedging motive we run regression (5).
-We instrument return $R{l,t}^{j}$ by its lagged value $R{l,t-1}^{j}$ where the orthogonality condition $E(R{l,t-1}^{j}\varepsilon{lt}^{j}) = 0$ holds.
-A GMM regression is, therefore, implemented returning, for each investing country, consistent estimates of the b_i^j coefficients, one for each destination country, i.e. twelve for each investing country.
-In order to estimate the above expression we use monthly data for the 6 years preceding portfolio holdings' date.
-Therefore, for 1997-stock holdings we use monthly returns for the period January 1993-December 1997, while for portfolio positions in 2004 we refer to January 1999-December 2004
+For comparison, we report the standard deviation of inflation rates for the NON EMU countries included in our analysis (dotted line).
+It seems quite evident that the average standard deviation among NON EMU countries has remained fairly stable over the period considered while the standard deviation of EMU countries has decreased since the beginning of 1997, pointing to a homogenization of inflation rates among member countries.
+However, the evidence of a lower dispersion across member countries is not sufficient to conclude a stronger role for a common inflation hedging motive as, according to our theoretical framework, what matters in shaping optimal portfolios is the comovement of inflation rates across countries and therefore their covariance more than their standard deviation.
+We report in Table 3 descriptive statistics on inflation rates for EMU and NON EMU countries, distinguishing between the pre-EMU period and the post-EMU period.
+It is immediately evident how, for the sample of countries analyzed, there is no much variation in the covariance, so we do not expect a priori a great impact on portfolios.
+In order to size the impact of the inflation hedging motive, we run regression (5).
+We instrument return $R{t}^{j}$ by its lagged value $R{t-1}^j$ , where the orthogonality condition $E(R{t-1}^j \varepsilon{lt}^j) = 0$ holds.
+A GMM regression is therefore implemented returning - for each investing country - consistent estimates of the 12 $b_i^j$ coefficients one for each destination country.
+In order to estimate the above expression, we use monthly data for the six years preceding each portfolio holding date.
+For 1997 stock holdings, we use monthly returns for the period January 1993-December 1997, while for portfolio positions in 2004 we refer to the January 1999-December 2004 period.
+The number of observations, identical for the pre- and post-EMU periods, is dictated by the relatively short post-EMU period.
+In Table 4, we report the results of the Wald test on the difference in the

-23 The recent literature has, in fact, emphasized the stronger informational linkages among EMU countries after the monetary integration (Lane and Milesi-Ferretti, 2007; Croci, 2004).
+&lt;sup>24The recent literature has emphasized the stronger informational linkages among EMU countries after monetary integration (Lane and Milesi-Ferretti, 2007; Croci, 2004).

-24Note that our results are not driven by the fact that we consider 1993-1998 as pre-EMU period while our pre-EMU portfolios are referred to December 1997.
-We computed, in fact, also the covariances and standard deviations of inflation rate when the pre-EMU period is assumed to finish in December 1997.
-We find that their relative size with respect to the post-EMU period remains very similar to what reported here.
-Also considering May 1998, the date of the formal announcement of EMU inception, as cut-off point does not alter our conclusions.
+$^{25}$ Note that our results are not driven by the fact that we consider 1993-1998 as the pre-EMU period, while our pre-EMU portfolios refer to December 1997.
+We also compute the covariances and standard deviations of inflation rates when the pre-EMU period is assumed to end in December 1997; we find that their relative size with respect to the post-EMU period remains quite similar to what is reported here.
+Further, considering May 1998, the month of the formal announcement of EMU inception, as the cutoff point does not alter our conclusions.

-$^{^{25}}$ Note that, when considering all EMU countries rather than only the countries included here the mean and standard deviation are only marginally affected while the average correlation slightly decreases from 0.58 to 0.54 and the average covariance (1^10^3) almost halves passing from 0.56 to 0.30.
-It somehow reflects the evidence of some divergence recorded by Honohan and Lane (2003, 2005).
-It also stresses that the divergent pattern is mainly due to smaller EMU countries such as Ireland (Honohan and Lane, 2005).
+$^{26}$ When all EMU countries are included, the mean and standard deviation are only marginally affected while the average correlation slightly decreases from 0.58 to 0.54 and the average covariance (1\10) is almost halved, moving from 0.56 to 0.30.
+This reflects the evidence of inflation divergence recorded by Honohan and Lane (2003, 2005).
+It also stresses that the divergent pattern is mainly due to smaller EMU countries such as Ireland.